Security

 Where are Mixpanel’s data centers?

-Mixpanel persistently stores customer data in one of its two data centers.
-For customers not participating in EU residency, data is stored in the United States on the Google Cloud Platform in the US-Central 1 region (Iowa, United States).
-For customers participating in the EU residency program, data is stored in the Google Cloud Platform’s Europe-West 4 data center (Eemshaven, Netherlands).
+Mixpanel persistently stores customer data in one of its three data centers.
+For customers not participating in India or EU residency, data is stored in the United States on the Google Cloud Platform in the US-Central 1 region (Iowa, United States).
+For customers participating in the EU residency program, data is stored in the Google Cloud Platform’s europe-west4 (Eemshaven, Netherlands) data center region.
+For customers participating in the India residency program, data is stored in the Google Cloud Platform’s asia-south1 (Mumbai) data center region.

 Data Retention and Deletion